Loading...

 The Civic Tech Graveyard

 The Civic Tech Graveyard is where you can visit, celebrate, and pay your respects to the projects that are no longer with us.
-This collection was gathered for the purposes of original research by Micah Sifry and Matt Stempeck and continues to be updated with new entrants.
+This collection was originally created for the purposes of original research by Micah Sifry and Matt Stempeck.
+We’ve continued updating it with new entrants in the years since.

 Illustration by Lorin Camargo